 - Age – puppies between 10 and 12 weeks are harder to train, as they are still learning the world around them

-- Length of training sessions – keep it short, as puppies learn easily when the training session is short and detailed, rather than a long session.
+- Length of obedience training sessions – keep it short, as puppies learn easily when the training session is short and detailed, rather than a long session.
 Keep in mind, puppies have a short attention span

 - Dog’s physical and mental health can affect how easy are they to train.
 A dog that is hurt, scared, under stress, or anything similar, can be more challenging to train